Skip to Content

 5. Pokemon Centre

-There are three Pokemon Centres in Tokyo itself and they each have their own appeal.
-Nearby prefectures of Yokohama and Chiba also have a store but they will be less convenient for most visitors to the city.
+There are three Pokemon Centres in Tokyo, each with its own appeal.
+The nearby prefectures of Yokohama and Chiba also have stores, but they will be less convenient for most visitors to the city.

-This escalator below is on the way to the Pokemon store in Ikebukuro and is known as the Pokemon Centre Mega Tokyo and it really is MEGA.
+This escalator below is on the way to the Pokemon store in Ikebukuro.
+It is known as the Pokemon Centre Mega Tokyo, and it really is MEGA.
 It’s upstairs in the Sunshine City shopping centre and pretty much has everything “Pokemon” you can imagine.
 I like Ikebukuro, it’s a fun part of town to visit with lots of interesting food options and shopping, the Pokemon store is open till around 8 pm along with many of the other stores in the centre so it can be a good option to head out there for dinner and a wander around.

-In 2018 the Pokemon Centre Tokyo DX (or deluxe) opened in Nihonbashi complete with a cafe.
-It’s the biggest Pokemon store so far and includes some interesting history and an interactive display.
+In 2018, the Pokemon Centre Tokyo DX (or deluxe) opened in Nihonbashi, complete with a cafe.
+It’s the biggest Pokemon store so far and includes interesting history and an interactive display.
 Its selection is also huge, as big as the Mega Centre.

 The third store is at Skytree Town.
-In addition to the Skytree viewing tower and a fabulous array of restaurants, there’s a food floor that left me without words, a large shopping centre with all the usual things and downstairs there is a section that’s perfect for your souvenir shopping which includes the Pokemon store.
+In addition to the Skytree viewing tower and a fabulous array of restaurants, there’s a food floor that left me without words, a large shopping centre with all the usual things, and downstairs, a section perfect for souvenir shopping, including the Pokemon store.
 It’s a smaller version than the others but still has a great variety.

-There’s a lot to do in the Asakusa area of Tokyo so this one is really easy to add to a day’s exploring or combine with trying out a restaurant upstairs for dinner.
+There’s a lot to do in the Asakusa area of Tokyo, so this one is really easy to add to a day’s exploration or combine with trying out a restaurant upstairs for dinner.

 Pokemon Centre